We Found Love: North America

-"We Found Love" debuted at number seven on the US Hot Digital Songs chart, with digital download sales of 117,000 after only four days according to Nielsen SoundScan.
-In its fifth week, the song rose to number one, with sales of 231,000 copies, giving Rihanna her eleventh number-one song on the chart, further extending her record as the artist with the most number ones.
-The song spent a second week at number one on the chart, with sales of 243,000 copies, bringing total sales to 1,057,000 copies sold, marking Rihanna's twentieth download to reach the million-selling milestone, extending her record for the most such downloads among women.
+"We Found Love" debuted at number 7 on the US Hot Digital Songs chart, with digital download sales of 117,000 after only four days according to Nielsen SoundScan.
+In its fifth week, the song rose to number 1, with sales of 231,000 copies, giving Rihanna her eleventh number 1 song on the chart.
+The song spent a second week at number 1 on the chart, with sales of 243,000 copies, bringing total sales to 1,057,000 copies sold, marking Rihanna's twentieth download to reach the million-selling milestone, extending her record for the most such downloads among women.
 On October 12, 2011, the song debuted at number 39 on the US Hot Dance Club Songs chart and number 21 on the Pop Songs chart.
-It eventually reached number one on both charts.
+It eventually reached number 1 on both charts.
 It was, until 2013, the most recent song to spend at least two consecutive weeks atop the US Hot Dance Club chart, until Daft Punk's "Get Lucky".
-"We Found Love" also peaked at numbers three and two on the US Latin Songs and Latin Pop Songs charts, becoming Rihanna's highest-charting single on both charts.
+"We Found Love" also peaked at numbers 3 and 2 on the US Latin Songs and Latin Pop Songs charts, becoming Rihanna's highest-charting single on both charts.
 Furthermore, the song reached the top spot on the Canadian Hot 100 chart.